 Procession of Teachable Moments

 If you embrace your role as a Second-Goal Parent, it will transform the way you see youth sports.
 It will help you seize the endless procession of teachable moments that will come your way again and again when you are looking for them.
 What might have seemed like a disappointing loss or a failure by your child becomes an opportunity to reinforce resiliency.
-Whether your child succeeds or fails on the playing field, you will be able to use the experiences to reinforce the kind of person you want him or her to be.
+Whether your child succeeds or fails on the playing field, you will be able to use the experiences to reinforce the kind of person you want them to be.
 Read and download the entire article on the The Second-Goal Parent below.

 Are you a league administrator, board member, or athletic director?
 Positive Coaching Alliance has partnered with thousands of youth sports organizations and high schools to provide training to coaches, parents, athletes and leaders.
 To learn more about partnering with PCA visit:https://positivecoach.org/forms/request-more-information/